Surrogacy laws by country: Ukraine

 Ukraine is a major international surrogacy destination, given its very liberal laws, as well as the fact that prices are more affordable than in the United States.

 Since 2002, surrogacy and surrogacy in combination with egg/sperm donation has been absolutely legal in Ukraine.
 According to the law a donor or a surrogate mother has no parental rights over the child born and the child born is legally the child of the prospective parents.
+This is possible because in Ukraine a woman can give birth to a child without being considered the child's mother.
+In other countries a woman automatically becomes the mother of a child by giving birth, even if the surrogate mother is not genetically related to the child she carried.

 In Ukraine the start of the introduction of methods of supporting reproductive medicine was given in the eighties of the preceding century.
 It was Kharkiv where the extracorporeal fertilization method was for the first time successfully applied in Ukraine, and in 1991 a girl named Katy was born.
 Kharkiv was also the first city in the former Soviet Union to realize surrogacy.
-Many clinics dealing with surrogacy have been opened in Kyiv. and Lviv.
+Many clinics dealing with surrogacy have been opened in Kyiv and Kharkiv.

 Ukrainian surrogacy laws are very favorable and fully support the individual's reproductive rights.
 Surrogacy is officially regulated by Clause 123 of the Family Code of Ukraine and the order of the Ministry of health of Ukraine "On approval of the application of assisted reproductive technologies in Ukraine" from 09.09.2013 No. 787.
 You can choose between Gestational Surrogacy, Egg/sperm Donation, special Embryo adoption programs and their combinations.
 No specific permission from any regulatory body is required for that.
 A written informed consent of all parties (intended parents and surrogate) participating in the surrogacy program is mandatory.
 The intended mother has to demonstrate that there is, in fact, a medical reason that makes impossible for her to get pregnant, either because there is a risk for her or for the baby.

 However, Ukraine does not support surrogacy for family models different from the heterosexual one, leaving apart single parent families, lesbian couples, etc.